SaltyQuetzals/Good-Bull-Schedules/README.md

 To set up the application:

 0. **NOTE**: Elasticsearch requires more memory to run than most Docker setups will allow by default.
 To provide Elasticsearch with enough memory, please see [this](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) link, and follow the instructions for your appropriate platform.
-1. `docker-compose up --build` will start the cluster
+1. `docker-compose up --build` will start the cluster.
+However, there won't be data present.
+Here's how to populate the data:

 ### Option 1 (More manual, all systems guaranteed)